markdirish/restify-gitbook/tutorial-1-simple-rest-api-endpoints.md

   console.log('Server returned: %j', obj);
 });
 ```
-{% endcode-tabs-item %}
-{% endcode-tabs %}

 Note, we are requiring another package to run our client called 'restify-clients'.
-To get it, simply run
+To install it in your project, simply run

 `npm install restify-clients --save`

-Now make sure your echoserver is still running.
+Make sure your echoserver is still running.
 In a new terminal, navigate to the same directory and run

 `node echo-client.js`